 After decades of stagnant conditions, Overtown began to revitalize in the late 90’s and early 2000’s as The City of Miami has designated NW 3rd Avenue Business Corridor as “The Historic Overtown Business Corridor” wherein the City partnered with the Southeast Overtown Park West Community Redevelopment Agency to begin façade improvements along the commercial corridor.
 The corridor and its surrounding area is currently well known for restaurants including People’s BBQ, Jackson’s Soul Food, House of Wings, Lil Greenhouse and Two Guy’s Restaurant.
 The community is also home to the 9th Street Pedestrian Mall, Overtown Youth Center, the Black Police Precinct, the Culmer Center and the Historic Lyric Theatre—which houses the Black Archives.

+Currently, the Overtown NET office is housed within the redeveloped Overtown Shopping Plaza with franchise businesses such as Regions Bank and Metro PCS.
 Overtown is now on the threshold of becoming a destination of choice for South Florida residents.
-During the next few years, approximately 2,000 housing units will be built in the neighborhood and the Overtown renaissance will continue to strengthen existing businesses and institutions with careful attention to its history and culture.
+During the next few years, approximately 2,000 housing units will be built in the neighborhood with access the high speed public transit system.
+The Overtown NET continues to work with community partners to encourage economic development, improve housing conditions, strengthen existing businesses and promote cultural pride.